Text / exhibition: ‘Australian vernacular photography’ at the Art Gallery of New South Wales (AGNSW), Sydney

 © The Heirs of W. Eugene Smith, courtesy Black Star, Inc., New York

 This man is legend.
 He created some of the most memorable and moving photographs in the history of the medium.
-Once seen, for example his seminal photograph Tomoko Uemura in Her Bath (1971), they are never forgotten.
-Look at the photographs below, really look deeply at them.
+Once seen, for example his seminal photograph Tomoko Uemura in Her Bath (1972, below), they are never forgotten.
+Look at the photographs, really look deeply at them.
 The compositions are flawless, peerless.
 Smith’s use of chiaroscuro makes his images sing and flow, like a Bach fugue.
 In spite of everything, “in spite of all the wars and all I had gone through that day, I wanted to sing a sonnet to life and to the courage to go on living it.”

 Through that courage he left us a body of work that will live forever as masterpieces of the art of photography.
 Applause.